-In ESMA's Validation Rules, field 2.74 is defined as "Where trades have been collateralized on a net exposure basis, the latest value date contained in the netting set of SFTs, taking into consideration all of the transactions for which the collateral was provided".
-The field is conditional for collateral update reports on Table 2, field 73, Collateralization of Net Exposure = TRUE.
+In ESMA's earlier Validation Rules, field 2.74 is defined as "Where trades have been collateralized on a net exposure basis, the latest value date contained in the netting set of SFTs, taking into consideration all of the transactions for which the collateral was provided".
+The field iswas conditional for collateral update reports on Table 2, field 73, Collateralization of Net Exposure = TRUE.
+62 This conditionality was dropped in the revised Validation Rules effective on 31 January 2022 in the EU and on 14 April 2022 in the UK.

-In practiceStrictly-speaking, field 2.74 applies should apply only to repos transacted on a GC financing facility or tri-party repos managed by JP Morgan.60
+Strictly speaking, field 2.74 should apply only to repos transacted on a GC financing facility or triparty repos managed by JP Morgan.
+63

-In reality, field 2.74 is not useful as a link between a portfolio of repos and a net pool of collateral, as there is no reason why net collateralized repos will have later value dates than repos collateralized trade by trade under the same agreement.61 In the case of LCH Ltd's £GC, field 2.74 is at odds with the fact that the sets of £GC repos which are net collateralized are defined in terms of their common maturity date.
-In view of these problems, ESMA's Validation Rules have been amended to remove the need to report field 2.74 for new transactions (Table 2, field 98, Action Type = NEWT).
-This field is now only required for collateral update reports (Table 2, field 98, Action Type = CORR).62
+In reality, field 2.74 iswas not useful as a link between a portfolio of repos and a net pool of collateral, as there is no reason why net collateralized repos will have later value dates than repos collateralized trade by trade under the same agreement.64 In the case of LCH Ltd's £GC, field 2.74 is at odds with the fact that the sets of £GC repos which are net collateralized are defined in terms of their common maturity date.
+In view of these problems, ESMA's Validation Rules have beenwere amended to remove the need to report field 2.74 for new transactions (Table 2, field 98, Action Type = NEWT).
+This field is nowwas only required for collateral update reports (Table 2, Table 2, T

-59 The Final Report specifically refers to securities lending, describing "collateral delivered before the loan is released".
+61 The Final Report specifically refers to securities lending, describing "collateral delivered before the loan is released".

-60 GC financing facilities offer both CCP-clearing and tri-party collateral management services.
+62 Strictly-speaking, this would have meant that field 2.74 applied only to repos transacted on a GC financing facility or tri-party repos managed by JP Morgan.
+GC financing facilities offer both CCP-clearing and tri-party collateral management services.
 They are often accessed through automatic trading systems (ATS).
 Collateral is allocated against the net exposure of a portfolio of GC financing facility repos.
-There are three such facilities in the EU at the moment: Eurex EGCP-Repo's GC Pooling and LCH's €GC Plus and £GC (formerly called Term DBV).
+There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling and LCH's €GC Plus and £GC (formerly called Term DBV).
+JP Morgan is the only tri-party agent in the EU that collateralizes repos on a net basis.
+63 GC financing facilities offer both CCP-clearing and tri-party collateral management services.
+They are often accessed through automatic trading systems (ATS).
+Collateral is allocated against the net exposure of a portfolio of GC financing facility repos.
+There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling and LCH's €GC Plus and £GC (formerly called Term DBV).
 JP Morgan is the only tri-party agent in the EU that collateralizes repos on a net basis.

-61 Thus, repos transacted on a GC financing facility involving a CCP (Eurex EGCP_Repo's GC Pooling, LCH's €GC Plus and £GC repos) will be governed by the same CCP rule book as other cleared repos, repos transacted on a GC financing facility not involving a CCP (some £GC repos) will be governed by the same bilateral master agreement as other bilaterally-cleared repos and tri-party repos managed by JP Morgan will be governed by the same bilateral master agreement as other repos not involving a CCP or another tri-party agent.
+Thus, repos transacted on a GC financing facility involving a CCP (Eurex Repo's GC Pooling, LCH's €GC Plus and £GC repos) will be governed by the same CCP rule book as other cleared repos, repos transacted on a GC financing facility not involving a CCP (some £GC repos) will be governed by the same bilateral master agreement as other bilaterally-cleared repos and tri-party repos managed by JP Morgan will be governed by the same bilateral master agreement as other repos not involving a CCP or another tri-party agent.